 non-invasive and readily available measurements of aortic pressure and pulse wave velocity has been developed.

-Now as a Biomechanical Engineer Research Fellow, Sam is working on the clinical translation of his protocols.
+As a Biomechanical Engineer Research Fellow, Sam conducted research on the clinical translation of his protocols.